mParticle/docs/src/pages/developers/sdk/flutter/getting-started/index.md

   )("REPLACE WITH API KEY");
 </script>
 ```
-For more help, see [the Web SDK set up documentation](https://docs.mparticle.com/developers/sdk/web/getting-started/#create-an-input).
+For more help, see [the Web SDK quickstart](/developers/quickstart/web/overview/).

 </tab>